 By pressing and holding the Stop button you can toggle back and forth between Run High Mode and Run Low Mode.
-Run High Mode is the normal setting for maximum production, but Run Low Mode may be selected for lessen power consumption or to lower the feed pressure.
-The system will automatically drop to low mode when it senses abnormally high feed pressure, low voltage, or badly clogged pre-filters.
+Run High Mode is the normal setting for maximum production, but Run Low Mode may be selected to lessen power consumption or to lower the feed pressure.
+The system will automatically drop to Low Mode when it senses abnormally high feed pressure, low voltage, or badly clogged pre-filters.

 Note: The optional tank full float switch will shut off the system from any mode.
-If the system was started by the Auto Run button the system will flush and then re-flush at programmed intervals (1-30 days) when the tanks are full.
+If the system was started by the Auto Run button the system will flush and then re-flush at programmed intervals (1-30 days).
 The display will read "TANK/S FULL."
-Once one of the tank float switches opens, the alarm and "TANK/S FULL" display will cease on its own.
+Once the tank float switch opens, the alarm and "TANK/S FULL" display will cease on its own.
 Note that if "TANK/S FULL" is displayed, the system cannot be restarted.
-The system will perform a fresh water flush and then go back into Auto Store mode.
+The system should perform a fresh water flush and then go back into Auto Store mode.